 Whether you are a sex offender or have been charged in a sex related crime, turn to Phillips & Associates for their professionalism and success.
 We handle every case with discretion, and we treat every client with respect.
 We are dedicated to protecting the rights and liberties of criminal defendants in Oklahoma, and we are committed to providing the highest quality legal services and defense representation.

 Your life is in upheaval.
 You don't know where to turn.
 You know that any small mistake can jeopardize your case.
 Do not try to handle this situation alone.
-You need an Oklahoma City criminal defense attorney with a record of success in sex crime cases.
+You need an Oklahoma City sex crime defense attorney with a record of success in sex crime cases.
 Call today for no-risk, confidential evaluation of your case .